MG Links

 Also see British Motor Heritage Ltd. for OE shells, panels and other parts.

-Learn all about the role and Frank Zappa play in owning an MG.
+Team.net MGs mail list Learn all about the role and Frank Zappa play in owning an MG.
 Two versions are available - 'real time' and the digest.
 The last time I used the digest it arrived a day or two later than the 'real-time' messages would have, and the messages were in date/time order making it awkward to follow and contribute to threads.
 However the digest means that if you only access your mailbox once a week, you only get five messages instead of five hundred!
-(Those were the days, probably only get about 70 per month now).
+(Those were the days, probably only get about 70 per month now.
+(Did I say 70 per month?
+More like one per month now)).
+The Yahoo MG-MGB list seems to have replaced it, but even that doesn't generate anywhere near as much as Team.net in its heyday.

-The Team.Net MG Mail List and MGB V8 Mail List archives - Retrieve past pronouncements on all MG topics under the sun, rather than asking "Why don't my turn signals work?" or "What does mean?"
+The Team.Net MG Mail List and MGB V8 Mail List archives - Retrieve past pronouncements on all MG topics under the sun, rather than asking "Why don't my indicators work?" or "What does mean?"

 The most important MG site on the Internet